Table of Contents

 Halal investing funds not only adhere to religious guidelines, but also offer several clear benefits for ethical and long-term investing:

-• Ensures ethical investment from a religious perspective.
+- Top-rated halal investing funds ensure ethical investment from a religious perspective, separating pure earnings from forbidden sources.”
 It strictly separates halal and haram sources.
 It brings peace of mind and assurance of faith for those who want to comply with Sharia.

 Challenges: Limitations of opportunities

-Despite the benefits, there are some challenges that you will have to face on the path of halal investing:
+Despite the benefits, there are some challenges that you will have to face on the path of selecting the right halal investing funds for your portfolio:

-• Stricter governance: (Stricter governance).
+- Stricter governance: (Stricter governance).
 Each fund has to undergo regular supervision and auditing by the Sharia board, which can slightly increase the operating costs.
-For this reason, the management fee (expense ratio) may be slightly higher in some halal funds.
+For this reason, the management fee expense ratio may be slightly higher in some actively managed halal investing funds.